ganbatte8/http-server/readme.md

  executable, so that it retrieves a port number and the root folder path of your websites to host.
 If successful, you should then be able to have your website show up in a browser.

-## Features
-- GET request handling.
-Other HTTP methods are ignored.
-- Multithreaded connections was a required feature.
-Each TCP connection runs on its own separate thread.
-Main thread produces job entries, other threads consume job entries.
-Jobs are stored in a circular buffer.
-Number of created threads is hard-coded; when in doubt set it to the number of cores on the machine.
-Each running job is given a memory arena (piece of memory with bump allocator system) to work with.
-- By request, the client's IP and the request header are sent through stdout.
-If you run this server in a terminal, know that the terminal's runtime (rendering, parsing etc.) might be the slowest part.
-- By request, a small config file is used to set the server port (80 by default) and the root folder path of websites to host.
-- As requested, multisite support: the Host HTTP request header is taken into account to determine which files to load.
-- By request, you can put a .htpasswd file in a folder to lock the folder tree.
-When an HTTP request tries to pull a locked file, the browser will prompt the client for a username and password, which it will send back to the server in a base64-encoded format
-(that's the HTTP/1.1 basic authentication framework).
-The server then looks for an htpasswd file containing the username in plain text, and an MD5 hash of the password.

 ## Testing in a web browser with multisite (and dealing with the hosts file)